OneMadGypsy/SimPIL-Font/README.md

 ## Font Requests

 A font request has the signature `"family size face"` ex: `"Verdana 16 bold italic"`.
 Requests are explicit so, any part that you do not explicitly change, will not change.
 Subsequent requests of a family will receive cached data that was memoized when the family was first requested.
+It actually doesn't matter what order these arguments are in.
+Technically, even this would work `"condensed DejaVu bold Sans 22 oblique"`.
+The only thing you can't rearrange is the order of names, `"Sans DejaVu"`, `"italic bold"`, etc., will fail.

 ```python3
 from simpilfont import SimPILFont